Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Isoperimetry in nonnegative scalar curvature

-\begin{remark}[Comparison with nonnegative Ricci curvature] A scheme to isoperimetric existence like the one being illustrated here works in any dimension if nonnegative scalar curvature is promoted to nonnegative Ricci curvature, as a consequence of the more basic Laplacian Comparison and Bishop-Gromov Theorems.
+When the nonnegative scalar curvature assumption is strengthened to nonnegative Ricci curvature, we have that geodesic balls satisfy the very same reverse isoperimetric inequality \cref{eq:reverse-iso}.
+This in turn relies on the basic Laplacian comparison and Bishop-Gromov theorems.
 Such classical results respectively state that, in a suitable weak sense, the mean curvature of a geodesic ball of radius $r$ is bounded from above by $(n-1)/r$, while its area $\abs{\partial B(r)}$ is controlled from above by $\abs{\S^{n-1}} r^{n-1}$.

-We stick now to dimension $3$, in order to facilitate the comparison with \cref{eq:reverse-iso}.
-Fix a point $o \in M$, a manifold endowed with a metric of nonnegative Ricci curvature $g$.
-Letting $r(V)$ be the radius of the ball $B(r(V))$ centered in $o$ of volume $V$, it is easily computed through classical variation formulas that
+We focus on dimension $3$, in order to facilitate the comparison with \cref{eq:reverse-iso}, although the argument works unchanged also in higher dimension.
+Fix a point $o$ in a manifold $(M, g)$ endowed with a metric of nonnegative Ricci curvature $g$.
+Letting $r(V)$ be the radius of the ball $B(r(V))$ centered in $o$ of volume $V$, it can be easily computed, through classical variation formulas, that